CMeeg/gridsome-source-kentico-kontent/README.md

 >
 > Remember to use the [GraphQL explorer](https://gridsome.org/docs/querying-data#explore--test-queries) to explore your schema, and test queries when in [development mode](https://gridsome.org/docs/how-it-works#gridsome-develop).

-🙋 Please keep reading for a more in-depth discussion of the features of this plugin, including descriptions of:
+🙋 Now we've covered the basics, please keep reading for a more in-depth discussion of the various features of this plugin.

-* The object types and object models added to the [GraphQL schema](#kentico-cloud-graphql-schema) by this plugin
-* How to [render Rich Text fields](#rendering-rich-text-fields) using Vue single file components that you define in your app
-* How to [customise routing](#routing) of content and taxonomy objects
-* How to work with [Taxonomy](#working-with-taxonomy-in-gridsome) in Gridsome
-* How to work with [Assets](#working-with-assets-in-gridsome) in Gridsome and transform Asset URLs directly in your GraphQL queries
-* How to [create content models](#creating-content-models) to allow you to customise how content from Kentico Cloud is represented in the GraphQL schema
-* The full list of plugin [configuration options](#configuration)

 ---